- No products in the cart.

 The first method for making mead is to pick a suitable yeast to take your sugar contented all the way down to practically nothing during fermentation and then adding honey back to your mead to taste after adding a fermentation inhibitor like sorbate.
 This method is sometimes criticized for leaving too much of a raw honey flavor in your mead.
 Some mead makers really like that about it.
 Either way, one of the benefits of this method is simplicity and the ability to adjust flavors in a very controlled way.
 This is also a great way to create recipes that you might use later with the staying with what you got fermentation method on once you dial in on your preferred residual sweetness.

-The second method is to start with the additional honey sugar content you intent to leave in your mead after fermentation has stopped, by using a yeast that will not completely use up all the sugar before the alcohol content is too high for it to continue working.
+The second method is to start with the additional honey sugar content you intend to leave in your mead after fermentation has stopped, by using a yeast that will not completely use up all the sugar before the alcohol content is too high for it to continue working.
 This method eliminates that raw attribute some people claim back sweetening creates.

 Finishing mead flavors